dfds/dojo/workshops/Kubernetes/katas/5/kata/README.md

 ### 3. Use kubectl to apply our new network policy
 `kubectl apply -f mysql-network-policy.yml`

+### 4. Use kubectl to examine the newly created network policy
+`kubectl describe networkpolicy mysql-network-policy`

 ## Want to help make our training material better?